The value of marketing training today

 Marketing recruitment surged in the months after the Brexit referendum, and over 60% of marketing employers polled in the Hays and CIM survey are planning to hire this year.
 This is because, in times of uncertainty, marketing plays a fundamental role in securing long-term business profitability.
 Training will be needed to keep employees engaged, to keep your business current and guide your strategy through uncertain times.
 The time for training is now, and employers cannot afford to sit back, because employees are more than prepared to enhance their own learning.

-Do you think it's time to take charge of your own learning?
+Time to take charge of your own learning?
 CIM’s virtual training courses, covering a wide range of topics, are designed to give marketers the skills they need to enhance their career.
-Book a course by 31 July 2021 and receive 10% off and if you’re a CIM member enjoy an additional 15% off your booking.
+CIM members can now enjoy an exclusive 15% off at checkout.

 - 0 views